 If you’ve never negotiated a commercial lease, the process can seem intimidating and overwhelming.
 Bressman offered a few tips to help first-time lessees through this important business transaction.

-For example, Bressman noted that a business owner should understand the differences among classes of commercial property (typically A, B and C) as well as the difference between "rentable" and "usable" space.
-Usable space is strictly the space you occupy and use for your business, but you may be charged more for the shared costs of the full rentable space of the building.
+For example, Bressman noted that a business owner should understand the differences among classes of commercial property (typically A, B and C) as well as the difference between rentable space and usable space.
+Usable space is strictly the space you occupy and use for your business.
+You may be charged more for the shared costs of the full rentable space of the building.

-“Business owners, particularly founders of small companies, can … miss nuances and important terms in the documents, which is why a neutral, third-party adviser can help negotiate more favorable terms and know when and where to challenge existing offers,” Bressman said.
+“Business owners, particularly founders of small companies, can … miss nuances and important terms in the documents, which is why a neutral, third-party advisor can help negotiate more favorable terms and know when and where to challenge existing offers,” Bressman said.
 “It’s also easy for business owners to get caught up in the way a space looks, rather than the terms of the lease, which can impact the space management, operations and financial obligation over the term of the lease.”

-Always think long-term.
 You may not plan to stay in the space you’re leasing forever, but Bressman reminded business owners to think about the long-term effects your retail or office building will have on your company’s image.

 “[With a lease,] you’re also investing in your company’s brand,” he said.
 “Think carefully about where you want to establish your footprint and what type of image a certain neighborhood or facility conveys.
-Be sure that your legal and real estate advisers help you design a strategy that works for the future of your business.”
+Be sure that your legal and real estate advisors help you design a strategy that works for the future of your business.”